 I felt very strongly that I wanted to do something which would not only raise money and bring awareness to mental health issues but which would also challenge the stigma that surrounds talking about them.
 I hoped that by engaging writers to think about writing these types of stories, they could also be open about their own “black dogs”.

 Black Dogs, Black Tales brings together a varied collection of canine tales, from a diverse selection of writers.
 Some are frightening and intense, others are hopeful and inspiring.
-The anthology is a captivating collection of dark fiction which supports a worthwhile cause.
+The anthology is a captivating collection of dark fiction that supports a worthwhile cause.
 And in every story, you can be sure the dog won’t die.